klharp/DYD_Data/README.md

 What heating/cooling setpoints are appropriate for the reference building in a high-performance residential standard?

 ## The Task
-Extract the data from the BigQuery dataset and get in a format that can be analyzed by staff at Mathis Consulting.
+Extract the data from the BigQuery dataset (7.6TB) and get in a format that can be analyzed by staff at Mathis Consulting.
+The team determined that it wanted the data by state/province.

 ## Data
 There are two tables in the dataset, “dyd” and “meta_data” which exist in the Google Cloud Platform.
 The “dyd” table is quite large and has a lot of fields that are not needed.
 The “meta_data” table is smaller.
 The “Identifier” field exists in both tables and will be the field in which data will be merged.
-Sorting  “meta_data” table by “First_Connected” date shows data from 2010-2019.
-Sorting  “dyd” table by “date_time” date shows data from 2017-2021.
-Data from 2017-2019 will be extracted from the “dyd” table.

 ## Process
 1. Clean extract the wanted columns from the tables and clean all the data by removing duplicates and NULLS.

 2. Merge the two datasets on "Identifier."

-3. Select the wanted dates (winter and summer solstice).
+3. Select the wanted time and dates (by day hours and night hours, month).

-4. Establish final queries based on home vintage and country.
-Then aggregate the temperature control, heating, cooling based on vintage (increments of 5 years)
+4. Establish final queries based state, year, day/night.

 5. Export tables to CSV files

-6. Bring in to Jupyter Notebook and combine CSVs for each vintage for summer and winter
+6. Bring in to Jupyter Notebook and aggregate the data for temperature control, heating, and cooling based on each identifier.

-7. Export CSV files (summer and winter)
+7. Export CSV files for each state, month, and day/night hours.